 BranCliff Inn Bed and Breakfast

-BranCliff Inn emerges as one of the finest accommodations in Niagara-on-the-Lake, a town known for its historic inns.
+BranCliff Inn emerges as one of the finest accommodations located in Niagara on the Lake, a town known for its historic inns.
 Attention to detail and exquisite craftsmanship greet the guest at every turn.
 The structure was built in 1859 on the military grounds of Niagara-on-the-Lake and served as the first public school of the town.
 It had 4 classrooms, 2 on each level, and was used until 1948 when a new school was opened on King Street.
 At that time, it was converted into a 4 unit apartment building and changed hands several times over the years.

 In 2002, the building was purchased having fallen into a state of disrepair.
 After a lengthy renovation, the building was transformed totally into a purpose-built six suites Country Inn.
 The renovations included pulling up a quarter maple flooring and the original inch and reinstalling it over a plywood subfloor.
 It is difficult to describe the new building with its gothic chandelier, oak-paneled dining room, and 17-foot ceilings but when you arrive in person, you’ll be more than amazed.